 Some sponsors provide a partner basis schedule alongside the K-1; many do not.
 Even when the sponsor provides one, the LP should reconcile it against their own records rather than inheriting the sponsor's calculation.
 Sponsors do not always know the LP's actual opening basis — particularly for capital contributions made via Section 1031 exchange or in-kind contribution, where opening basis is the LP's tax basis in the contributed property rather than its fair market value.
 Where the contribution traces to a settlement or exchange, the supporting documentation lives in the closing statements, and the workflow to extract ALTA settlement statements for real estate basis tracking is what feeds the basis tab from the original-acquisition side.

 Basis matters operationally at three moments.
 Distributions in excess of basis are taxable as gain in the year received, even though Box 19 itself does not flag them as income.
-Full-loss recognition at deal wind-down or LP exit is constrained by basis and at-risk — the LP can deduct losses up to those limits and no further, with the remainder carrying forward or being absorbed against gain on disposition.
-And Section 743(b) inside-basis adjustments apply when the LP bought a position from another partner and the partnership has a Section 754 election in place; the adjustment lands on Box 20 code AE and the workbook treats it as a per-LP, per-deal basis adjustment that shifts the LP's depreciable inside basis without changing the at-risk or PAL columns.
+Full-loss recognition at deal wind-down or LP exit is constrained by basis and at-risk.
+Section 743(b) inside-basis adjustments apply when the LP bought a position from another partner and the partnership has a Section 754 election in place; the adjustment lands on Box 20 code U and the workbook treats it as a per-LP, per-deal basis adjustment.

 The Consolidated Investor Workbook and CPA Handoff Package

-The CPA handoff package is a real estate fund K-1 spreadsheet for the CPA, assembled by the LP or their bookkeeper before the extension deadline.
+The CPA handoff package is a tax-ready K-1 workbook assembled by the LP or their bookkeeper before the extension deadline.
 It has five tabs:

-4. Deal-level rollup tab.
-Total Box 2, total Box 10, total Box 13 by code, total Box 19, total QBI from Box 20 code Z by deal, and total Section 743(b) adjustments from Box 20 code AE by deal — the consolidated investor-level totals the CPA reads first.
+- Deal-level rollup tab.
+Total Box 2, total Box 10, total Box 13 by code, total Box 19, total QBI from Box 20 code Z by deal, and total Section 743(b) adjustments from Box 20 code U by deal — the consolidated investor-level totals the CPA reads first.

 The rollup tab quietly solves the deal-name normalization problem.
 Sponsor portals often use marketing names ("Origin Income Plus Fund III") while the K-1 reports the partnership legal name ("OIP Fund III, LP").
 The workbook keeps both columns and uses the partnership EIN as the canonical key, so the rollup is reliable across years and across sponsors.
 Without the EIN key, deal-name drift between portal and K-1 silently breaks the year-over-year comparison the LP runs to confirm performance.